jonnicwolf/l3-v2-build-rag-travel-recommendation-system-fezzn/prompts.md

 ## Key Learning Checkpoints

-After each phase, ask yourself:
+After each session, ask yourself:
 1. Could I explain this concept to someone else?
 2. Do I understand why we're doing this step?
 3. Can I predict what should happen next?